 It’s been suggested for my entire life that I might be the cookie monster in disguise.
 Totally quitting sugar for the first few weeks of my low histamine diet was by far the most difficult part of it all, because I was feeling better… but I still wanted sweets.
-So once I began reintroducing foods, one of the first things I worked on was making low histamine dessert recipes using my own safe ingredients.
+So once I began reintroducing foods, especially antihistamine foods, one of the first things I worked on was making low histamine dessert recipes using my own safe ingredients.

 Finding delicious low histamine desserts was and often remains a struggle, but I’ve kept track of my options, and finally decided to share them here.
 Some of the recipes utilize ingredient swaps, while others are desserts for the antihistamine diet specifically.
 These use whole food sweeteners, antihistamine fruits and vegetables, and low histamine grains, as well as various forms of coconut.

 While I have no issues with coconut, I’ve realized that rely upon it heavily in lots of my own low histamine sweets.
 But I realize that it causes issues for some, so I’ve starred all the recipes which DON’T use any coconut.
 Otherwise, all potential triggers are listed in the recipes themselves, so please don’t make anything unless you’ve already reintroduced the ingredients alone.
 I hope this list of low histamine dessert ideas helps you find something sweet to eat!

 - Carrot Cake Balls

 - Coconut Ice Cream-Filled Mochi